Eceeomar/alx-react/0x05-react_state/README.md

-Solution to the 0x04.
-React inline styling task
+Solution to the 0x05 -react_state task.